markokole/iac-aws-modules/README.md

 Module directories available:

-- provision-vpc
+- vpc
-- provision-ec2
+- ec2

 ### VPC

-Enter directory $HOME/provision-vpc.
+Enter directory $HOME/vpc.

 Provisioning from this folder creates a VPC with basic resources in it.